iAmTylerEhm/eeb5300_tyler_ashley_project/README.md

 ## 3. Align reads using HISAT2 and sort/read data using samtools
 ### We will be using an annotated reference genome from the Mellone Lab at UCONN which is an improvement on the current DM6 genome with replicative satellite and transposon sequences.
 ## 4. Use htseq-count to determine how many reads map to G2/Jockey-3 in the genome for each sample tissue
-## 5. Visualize data using a MA and volcano plot and prinicipal component analysis (PCA).
+## 5. Analyze fold changes between samples using R and visualize data using a MA and volcano plot and prinicipal component analysis (PCA).

 # Reference: Yang, Haiwang et al. “Re-annotation of eight Drosophila genomes.”
 Life science alliance vol. 1,6 e201800156.
 24 Dec.
 2018, doi:10.26508/lsa.201800156